btschwertfeger/kraken-infinity-grid/doc/introduction.rst

 <strategies-cdca-section>`.

-While the verbosity levels of logging provide useful insights into the algorithm's behavior, the Telegram notifications can be used to receive updates on the algorithm's activity and exceptions.
+While the verbosity levels of logging provide useful insights into the algorithm's behavior, the optional Telegram notifications can be used to receive updates on the algorithm's activity and exceptions.
 For this, the algorithm requires two different Telegram bot tokens and chat IDs, one for regular notifications and one for exception notifications (see :ref:`Getting started
 <getting-started-section>` for more information).

 Troubleshooting